-In art teacher Vanessa Martin’s classroom, art isn’t just about what ends up on the wall.
-It’s about the courage to begin, the persistence to continue, and the quiet triumph of making something entirely your own.
-A week after the opening night of the 2025/26 Series, and 11 years after she began facilitating art classes for Jasper students, Mme Vanessa mused about what keeps her creativity firing.
+In Vanessa Martin’s classroom, art isn’t just about what ends up on the wall.
+It’s about the courage to begin, the persistence to continue, and the quiet triumph of making something your own.
+A week after the opening night of the 2025/26 Series, and 11 years after she began facilitating after-school art classes for Jasper students, Mme Vanessa mused about what keeps her creativity firing.

-Q: Vanessa, when you look at this collection of student work, what makes you most proud?
+Q: Vanessa, when you look at this collection of student work, created this year by students from kindergarten to Grade 9, what makes you most proud?

 It’s the diversity—and the ownership.
 Every piece you see here comes from a series of decisions the students made themselves.
 That’s what matters to me.
 They didn’t just follow instructions; they chose, they explored, and they committed to their ideas.
 You can feel that sense of authorship in the work.